impredicative/irc-rss-feed-bot/README.md

 Use `docker logs -f irc-rss-feed-bot` to see and follow informational logs.

 ### Maintenance
+* A `posts.v1.db` database file is written by the bot in the same directory as `config.yaml`.
+This database file must be preserved but not version controlled.
 * If `config.yaml` is updated, the container must be restarted to use the updated file.
-* Any external changes to the database should be made only when the bot is stopped, but no such changes are expected.
 * The database file grows as new posts are made.
 For the most part this indefinite growth can be ignored.
 Currently the standard approach for handling this, if necessary, is to stop the bot and delete the database file if it has grown unacceptably large.